SteeltoeOSS/Samples/CommonTasks.md

 docker run --rm -it --pull=always -p 8888:8888 --name steeltoe-config steeltoe.azurecr.io/config-server
 ```

-To start a config server backed by a folder on your local disk, start the docker image like this:
+To start a config server backed by a folder on your local disk, start a Docker container like this:

 ```shell
 # Note: Ensure Docker is configured to share host drive/volume so the mount below will work correctly!